akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 @ref:[Serialization with Jackson](../serialization-jackson.md) and still be able to perform a rolling updates without bringing down the entire cluster.

-The procedure to changing from Java serialization to Jackson would look like:
+The procedure for changing from Java serialization to Jackson would look like:

-1. Rolling update from 2.5.x to 2.6.0
+1. Rolling update from 2.5.24 (or later) to 2.6.0
     * Use config `allow-java-serialization=on`.
     * Roll out the change.
     * Java serialization will be used as before.